davtwd/algorithmic-graph-theory/README.md

  This repository contains my work during a semester, focused on implementing algorithms such as "shortest-path" using the labelset method, "kruskal-algorithm," "critical-path-method," and the "ford-fulkerson-algorithm" to find maximal flow.

- In addition to the code and data for each algorithm, I have included a summary of the relevant theory.
-This summary is intended to provide a quick reference for those who may be unfamiliar with the algorithm or need a refresher on its concepts.

 ## Installlation

 ```